repsick3r/design/README.md

 - `Iterator pattern provides a way to traverse collections without exposing internal implementation`
 - `Composite pattern helps client treat collection of objects and objects uniformly`
 - `Observer pattern allows a group of objects to be notified when some state changes`
+- `State pattern encapsulates state-based behaviour and delegates behaviour to the current state`

 `-------------------------------------------------------------------------------------------------`